DenysDyshlovskyi/DenysDyshlovskyi/README.md

 * Co-developed a social hub for chatting and friends
 * Nearly ***half a decade*** of programming experience

-# 💖 Support me!
+# 💖 Become a sponsor to motivate me!
-* ### If you wanna support or hire me, contact me through my gmail or discord